YaBoyya/Litter/README.md

 # Litter

-This project was made for Programming Engineering university course.
+This project was made for a Programming Engineering university course.
 The aim of this project was to increase knowledge regarding resource planning, software development and business requirements.

 # About

-Litter is website of which main premise was to create a space for programmers where they could share exercises for others to solve.
-Among features one can find:
+Litter is a website of which the main premise was to create a space for programmers where they could share exercises for others to solve.
+Among its features one can find:
 - Creating posts
 - Commenting under posts
-- Upvote'ing both posts and comments
+- Upvoting both posts and comments
 - Profiles with customization, history and lifetime stats
-- Notification system
+- Notifications system
 - Email verification
 - Search and filtering system